NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/nRFCloudLocationServices.rst

 nRF Cloud Location Services
 ###########################

-nRF Cloud Location Services are an essential component of any asset tracking solution and nRF Asset Tracker makes heavy use of them.
+nRF Cloud Location Services is an essential component of any asset tracking solution and nRF Asset Tracker uses these services frequently.

 Prerequisites
 *************

 To use any nRF Cloud Location Service, you need to configure your team ID.

+You can find it in your nRF Cloud account dashboard.

 Run the following command to configure your team ID: